 With this in mind, it’s important to remember that you need to have a passion for fitness before jumping headfirst into a personal training course.
 While you may love the gym, this is a job that’s very people focussed, and every client or potential client you encounter will be different, meaning you have to adapt to each person, rather than giving them all the same regimes.

 If this is a challenge that sounds exciting to you and has only fuelled your fire, here at Focus Training, we make it as easy as possible for you to re-train, without causing too much disruption to your day-to-day life.

-How to re-train as a personal trainer
+How to re-train

 Starting with our gym instructor course, which leads to a nationally accredited Active IQ Level 2 Certificate in Fitness Instructing, you’ll be fully equipped with both the skills and knowledge it takes to work with individuals in a gym.